To Each Student, a Master

-With a wicked burst of witch fingers, the pale white hands reached out for the sun but were stricken from the sky.
+Lightning again danced and with a wicked burst of witch fingers, the pale white hands reached out.
 The forked and twisting bolts dragged the light, pulling it lower with each hour towards the sun’s setting.

 The Mother chuckled and her aged and ragged face grew fair and sweet as a young maiden.
-Until her bones cracked and a wolf’s head emerged from her neck.
+Until her bones cracked and a lion’s head emerged from her neck again.

 With your head lowered they would appear as gentle women of the country side, or perhaps women of the caravans.
 Educated, proper and wise women in their youths.

 Like porcelain rapiers, sharp, artistically decorated and pure in their composition, but capable of such gore soaked atrocities.

 To add to these illusions, the mother was more sophisticated and efficient in her form.
 Her stance brought out a proud posture which was made authoritative with her countenance.

-She wore a wild and passionate form of a young black skinned girl, a girl with a narrow chin, and a short nose.
-She was possessed of, more than possessing, a greater height than the locals of the land.
+She wore a wild and passionate form of a young black skinned girl now, a girl with a narrow chin, and a short nose.
+She was possessed of a greater height than the locals of the land.
 Her posture was perfect.
 And her tanned skin was around uncovered arms despite the colder climate.
 The clothes changed as well.

 While these did not distract from her womanly charm and appearance, this form was hardly part of her of her entity but merely one of dozens of forms.
 This was all appearance above the skin and was placed with purpose and an intent to fabricate a female human.
 With the next flash, the head of a wolf laughed out a high and malicious snicker.
 The jaws of death were revealed as her maw stretched wide and her teeth sneered.